 Few other dog breeds possess the grace, intelligence, and athleticism of the German Shepherd.
 It’s no wonder they’ve been bred and trained for military and police operations since World War I.

-Most likely, you’re not interested in training your puppy for the military.
+Most likely, you’re not interested in training your German Shepherd puppy for the military.
 You simply want a well-behaved dog that’s obedient and loyal to you.

 But how do you know where to start?
 What makes German Shepherds different than other large dog breeds?
 And with so much information out there, how can you know where to turn for the best puppy training advice?